hklcf/Adhell3/README.md

 - Show the content of host source<br/>
 Show the list of domains of individual host source or the list of all blocked domains from all host sources.<br/>
-This can be useful to check whether particular URL is in the list.<br/>
+This can be useful to check whether particular domain is in the list.<br/>
 The list contains of unique domains.

 - Retain data across installations<br/>